+For such a straightforward drink, this one’s shockingly easy to mess up.
 A gimlet is a classic gin cocktail made with gin and lime (if you’re not a gin person, just pretend you see “vodka” whenever I say gin).
 Seems simple, right?
-The problem is, even once you settle on the best base spirit for a gimlet there’s little consensus on what else goes into the drink.
-Some purists call for gin and a squeeze of fresh lime, an enamel-stripping combination that’s way too sour.
-Others demand a mixture of gin and artificial lime cordial, which is classic, but saccharine and off-tasting.
-Order a gimlet at a craft cocktail bar these days and you’re likely to get gin shaken with lime juice and simple syrup, which is tasty, but boring.
+The problem is, even once you settle on the best base spirit for a gimlet, there’s little consensus on what else goes into the drink.
+Some purists call for gin and a squeeze of fresh lime, an enamel-stripping combination that’s way too sour for most.
+Others demand a mixture of gin and artificial lime cordial, which is classic … but also saccharine and off-tasting.
+When you order a gimlet at a craft cocktail bar these days, you’re likely to get gin shaken with lime juice and simple syrup.
+While that’s tasty, it’s also boring.
 A perfect gimlet is better, brighter, and more enticingly bitter than any of these poseurs, and we’re gonna find it.

-- 2 oz.
-Gin
+- 2 ounces gin

-- Lime wheel, for garnish
+- Lime wheel for garnish

-- Combine ingredients in a shaker with ice and shake vigorously
+- Combine ingredients in a shaker with ice and shake vigorously.

-- Strain into a coupe and garnish with a lime wheel
+- Strain into a coupe and garnish with a lime wheel.

 When settling cocktail debates, it’s usually helpful to hit the books to see how the drink was originally made, but the history of the gimlet doesn’t offer much insight into the recipe.
 Manhattans and margaritas were designed with convivial imbibing in mind, but the gimlet was, by all reliable accounts, just a way to get British sailors to take their medicine.
 Scurvy-preventing lime juice was preserved on long ocean voyages in the form of sweetened cordial, and sailors mixed it with their daily ration of gin.
 (There wouldn’t have been ice on the hot ship, and it’s easy to imagine both the gin and the cordial needed a little improvement.)
-It’s an interesting origin story, but unhelpful for aspiring bartenders because those first gimlets weren’t made with any discernible specs, and they probably didn’t taste that great anyway.
+It’s an interesting origin story but unhelpful for aspiring bartenders because those first gimlets weren’t made with any discernible specs, and they probably didn’t taste that great anyway.

 But it does leave us with named ingredients, which might be enough.
-Some cocktail historians (and the Royal Navy) argue that the gimlet was named after Surgeon Admiral Sir Thomas Gimlette, man in charge of sailor safety who was allegedly the first to consider adding gin to lime cordial.
+Some cocktail historians (and the Royal Navy) argue that the gimlet was named after Surgeon Admiral Sir Thomas Gimlette, a man in charge of sailor safety who was allegedly the first to consider adding gin to lime cordial.
 But a gimlet is also a metal tool used to bore holes in wood and open barrels (of gin, for instance).
 It’s small, simple, and piercing — just what a good gin gimlet should be.

-With this philosophy in mind, we can look at those modern gimlet recipes through a new lens: the drink needs to be simple to make and sharp on the palate.
-Drinks calling for nothing but gin and lime juice accomplish this, but are out of balance — acid without sugar is just unpleasant.
+With this philosophy in mind, we can look at those modern gimlet recipes through a new lens: The drink needs to be simple to make and sharp on the palate.
+Drinks calling for nothing but gin and lime juice accomplish this but are out of balance — acid without sugar is just unpleasant.
 A gimlet made with fresh lime juice and simple syrup — basically a gin daiquiri — is too mellow and sweet.
 What we need is the bright, bitter bite of lime cordial.
 But there’s a problem.

 A proper lime cordial combines the refreshing sourness of lime juice with the bitter complexity of lime zest, all balanced by the proper proportion of sweetness.
 It’s sublime, easy to make, and can be used in all sorts of cocktails.
 An added benefit of using it in place of fresh lime is that it lasts a lot longer in the fridge, so you’ll have cocktails for weeks if you make a big enough batch.
 Once you’ve got your cordial, making a gimlet with it is a cinch.
 Check out the recipes below.

-- Wash and peel 5 limes
+- 5 limes

-- Strain through a fine mesh strainer
+- Strain through a fine-mesh strainer.

-- Bottle and refrigerate (or skip straight to shaking up a drink, you deserve it)
+- Bottle and refrigerate, or skip straight to shaking up a drink — you deserve it!